wwliao/hpp_year1_variant_calling/decomposition/README.md

         && bcftools index -t $SAMPLE.$GRAPH.decomposed.sorted.vcf.gz
     ```

+4. Remove duplicates

+    Records decomposed from different level of snarls might represent exactly the same variant but different genotypes.
+    We only keep those derived from the root snarls (i.e. records with INFO/RS) with a genotype that best fit the corresponding record.

+    ```sh
+    python3 remove_duplicates.py $SAMPLE.$GRAPH.decomposed.sorted.vcf.gz
+    ```

 # TODO

 - Switch from HashGraph to PackedGraph to reduce the memory usage (PGGB in HashGraph: >500GB memory)